 Littledata pulls a range of data from your Google Analytics account.
 We use this data to:

-(a) Provide customised HTML displays of your website performance, and accessible only via your Google account or (with explicit permission from you) to other members your invite to your Littledata account.
+(a) Provide data exports of your website performance, and accessible only via your Google account or (with explicit permission from you) to other members your invite to your Littledata account.

 (b) Test new analytic methods and visualisations for our internal use.
 Your data will only be accessible by Littledata’s European Union based employees and contractors, bound by a non-disclosure agreement